 2. No longer date

 Relationships are just that, relationships!
 They are not to get neglected after the couple is official or the ink on the marriage is dry.
 However, life happens, and we all get that.
 And with responsibilities and kids, etc., it can hard to maintain the same cadence as when you first met.
 There needs to be an effort made to keep the romance going and continue investing in your partner and the relationship.
 As we are blessed to continue to go through life, we grow and evolve.
-We learn new things about ourselves and the world, and we must share that with our partners.
-Even if you can make dinner time intentional, once a week, where you talk, connect, etc., your relationship will be better for it.
+We learn new things about ourselves and the world and must share that with our partners.
+Even if you can make dinner time intentionally, once a week, where you talk, connect, etc., your relationship will be better.

 I heard somewhere recently something like ‘show me a man who is always right, and I’ll show you someone single.
 Relationships are no place always to need to be right or have the last word.
 This is where you want to come to be heard and to listen as well.
 Chances are, you are not combatting with your friends 24/7, so the same should be valid for your spouse.
 Mutual respect is needed, and it is vital to be able to stand your ground at times.
 To be firm but not rigid in one’s stance on issues as they arise.